aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M03-Unit 5 Provision an ExpressRoute circuit.md

    - **Allow classic operation** will allow classic virtual networks to be link to the circuit.

 ## Task 2: Retrieve your Service key

+In this task, you will retrieve your Service Key, the main objective is to retrieve the unique Service Key associated with your ExpressRoute circuit.
+This key is an essential piece of information that your service provider will require in order to complete the provisioning process and finalize the connection between your on-premises network and Azure.

 1. You can view all the circuits that you created by selecting **More services &gt; Networking &gt; ExpressRoute circuits**.

    ![Azure portal - Create ExpressRoute resource menu](../media/task5.png)